chibeze01/SRPN/README.md

 # SRPN (Reverse Polish Notation Calculator)

-This program is a [Reverse Polish Notation Calculator](https://en.wikipedia.org/wiki/Reverse_Polish_notation) written in Java.
+This program is a [Reverse Polish Notation Calculator](https://en.wikipedia.org/wiki/Reverse_Polish_notation) written in python.
+So  `(3 − 4) × 5`, In reverse Polish notation, the former could be written `3 4 5 × −`, which unambiguously means `3 (4 5 ×) −` which reduces to `3 20 −`.

+# Symbls and actions

+d - prints out the stack

+^ - performs a powers operation. i.e 2^2 = 4

+(-, +, *, /) - common nemerical operators

+= - output the last thing on the stack

+\# - for commenting within the calculator

-#Examples: with Screenshots
+# Examples: with Screenshots

 1. 7035